diegozanon/blode/README.md

 > blode build
 ```

-If you have configured a AWS account, you can deploy the blog directly to S3:
+If you have configured an AWS account, you can deploy the blog directly to S3:
 ```
 > blode deploy
 ```